Consumer Insights: The importance of events for beef

 Valentine’s Day

 Beef dishes, such as steak, are often the first choice for many shoppers on Valentine’s Day and typically performs well.
-This was seen in 2023, where overall volumes of beef purchased saw a 6% uplift compared with an average 2-week period (Kantar, 2 w/e 19 February 2023).
+This was seen in 2023, where overall volumes of beef purchased saw a 6% uplift compared with an average two-week period (Kantar, 2 w/e 19 February 2023).

-Top over and under indexing beef products at Valentine’s Day 2023
+Top over- and under-indexing beef products at Valentine’s Day 2023

 Infographic of top and bottom performing cuts at Easter